Understanding a vlogger’s channel is the key to effectively reaching their audience.

 Investigate how engaged the user’s audience is with the channel.
 Read over the comment sections, the number of thumbs up, types of YouTube tags, and other channels the vlogger comments on.
 Try and understand the demographic to be absolutely certain they are a fit for your brand.

 It’s also important to understand the audience is particularly savvy at identifying content that feels anything less than 100% authentic.
 They know when vlogger’s content is overly branded and react accordingly with comments calling out the vlogger.

 In extreme cases the audience may abandon the vlogger’s channel, forever associating your brand with its demise.
 You’re paying this vlogger to strengthen your brand image, not erode it.

 Although brands should avoid being overly intrusive, this doesn’t mean they have to hide product within the video.
 YouTube viewers accept the role of advertising within channels as long as it’s done in a creative fashion and doesn’t compromise the integrity of their vloggers channel.

 In some cases a vlogger might be the perfect spokesperson for a brand, but their channel just isn’t suitable for branded content.

 Just because their channel is unavailable doesn’t mean there aren’t other options.
 The vlogger might work well in a brand’s commercial, at a sponsored event, or would feel more comfortable promoting over other social media feeds (Twitter, Facebook, Instagram, Tumblr).

 Some forms of promotion don’t even require an online presence.
 There are many events currently celebrating the explosive popularity of famous vloggers like VidCon, a convention dedicated to YouTube personalities.
-In 2014 the event was sponsored by a number of high profile brands such as BestBuy, Taco Bell, and Kia.
+In 2017, the event was sponsored by a number of high profile brands such as Snickers, Taco Bell and Adobe.